 You can find more information about the move-in assistance XL under Citizen Participation.

 The climate crisis cannot be managed individually.
 Cooperation between different disciplines, administrative levels, public and private organizations and all people are the basic prerequisite for successful climate protection and climate crisis management.

 The e5 - Gemeinde program is a federal and state program for energy-conscious and climate-friendly communities.
-Innsbruck has been a partner in the e5 program since December 2013 , the project management lies with the Office of Transport Planning, Environment.
+Innsbruck has been a partner in the e5 program since December 2013 .
 From spatial planning and architecture to energy solutions and mobility, the program includes proven energy and climate protection measures.
-The activities are regularly evaluated by an external commission and awarded up to five "e "s - comparable to the "hoods" in gastronomy.
+The activities are regularly evaluated by an external commission and - comparable to the "hoods" in gastronomy - awarded with up to five "e".
 With a degree of implementation of 64.4% and thus awarded 4 "e's", Innsbruck is considered a pioneer among the provincial capitals.

 The next evaluation is expected in 2022.
 It is already apparent that the percentages have improved further.
 The fourth e thus seems secure for the next evaluation as well.

 To cope with climate change in Innsbruck there are cooperations between: